-The graduate program also offers six 12-credit certificates that are designed to meet the diverse needs of criminal justice professionals:
+The graduate program offers five 12-credit certificates that are designed to meet the diverse needs of criminal justice professionals:

 In addition to the university's requirements for graduate admission, applicants should have the ability to pursue graduate education, as demonstrated by:

 Departments of the School of Criminology and Justice Studies and Psychology

 Domestic violence is one of the major social and public health problems in the Commonwealth.
 The existing degree programs in Criminal Justice, Community Social Psychology, and the College of Health Sciences each offer relevant courses that greatly assist their graduates working with agencies and clients affected by domestic violence.
 The certificate provides a focused program for those working in settings where domestic violence is an issue.
 Courses may be applied to the relevant department's Master's degree program with the approval of the department's graduate coordinator.